kristavlastou/EventIsSpringboot/README.md

 ---

-### License
+### Note
-This project is licensed under the MIT License.
+For security reasons the credentials to the database have been removed from the application.properties